What Are E-Mini Dow Index Futures?

 Who trades E-mini Dow index futures?

-E-mini Dow index futures traders can be broken down into three main groups:
+Participants in the E-mini Dow index futures market can be segmented into three main groups based on their trading objectives:

 The Commodity Futures Trading Commission produces a weekly report showing the open net positions for these three types of traders called the Commitment of Trader's report.